 Whitelabel WordPress and Mr.Dev. titles and logos

 Mr.Dev’s Framework can replace the main instances of WordPress title and logo with the site’s name and favicon, this will better personalize the backend and login page to you or your client.
 Giving that extra friendly and professional touch shows that you care and leaves a good impression on your client.

-Mr.Dev.’s Framework can also replace it’s own title and logo, that way your client can easily find where are the framework settings and make changes.
-It’s much easier for you to explain and for your client to remember that he/she needs to “go to Settings > Website name > Styles, to change the colors“ compared to saying “Settings > Mr.Dev.’s Framework > Styles”.
+Mr.Dev.’s Framework can also replace its own title and logo, that way your client can easily find where the framework settings and make changes.
+It’s much easier for you to explain and for your client to remember that he/she needs to “go to Settings > Website name > Styles, to change the colours“ compared to saying “Settings > Mr.Dev.’s Framework > Styles”.

 Whitelabel WordPress active theme

-By enabling “Active theme” whitelabel, the active theme will always show a screenshot and the name of the website, as shown on the image below.
+By enabling the “Active theme” white label, the active theme will always show a screenshot and the name of the website, as shown on the image below.